usds/ditap-curriculum-update/3_Curriculum/3B_DITAP-Core-Curriculum/Module-1/In-Class-Materials/DITAP Revised Facilitator Guide Module 1.md

 **Activity instructions**:
 - Purpose: Participants can identify different types of data they use to perform their jobs.
-- Expected Outcomes: Learners will be able to use data to gain insight, measure impact, and enhance performance.
+- Expected outcomes: Learners will be able to use data to gain insight, measure impact, and enhance performance.
 - Materials needed:
     - None
 - Instructions for facilitator: